JeffersonLab/clas12-timeline/qa-physics/README.md

   * obtain the beam energies from the `RCDB`; CAUTION: sometimes the `RCDB` is wrong, and it is good to ask for the correct beam energy from the run group
   * set `rechargeMode`
+    * this depends on whether the data were cooked with the recharge option ON or OFF (see `README.json`, typically included with the cooked data)
+    * if you find that the DAQ-gated FC charge is larger than the ungated charge, you may have assumed here that the recharge option was ON, when actually it was OFF
 * `exeSlurm.sh $dataset`: runs `monitorRead.groovy` on DSTs using slurm
   * `$dataset` is specified in `datasetList.txt`, along with a range of runs
     * the syntax of this file is `$dataset $firstRun $lastRun`